-The United Kingdom considers citrus fruit an "unrestricted product" and does not consider Citrus Canker, SOS, or CBS to be of regulatory significance, therefore:
+The United Kingdom considers citrus fruit an "unrestricted product", therefore:

-- 1. No Federal Phytosanitary Certificate is required. - No Federal Phytosanitary inspection is required, but fruit that does not meet the requirements for a Federal Certificate or a Limited Permit (that allows distribution in parts of the US) must travel under APHIS seal and be accompanied by a Limited Permit for Export.
+- 1. No Federal Phytosanitary Certificate is required. - 2.
+No Federal Phytosanitary inspection is required, but fruit that does not meet the requirements for a Federal Certificate or a Limited Permit (that allows distribution in parts of the US) must travel under APHIS seal and be accompanied by a Limited Permit for Export.